According to scientists, the lifetime urge to travel the world is stored in a gene.

 And what do they both have in common?
 Discoverers and Dreamers

-A discoverer is the follower of his dreams.
+A discoverer is the pursuer of his dreams.
 The other way around, a dreamer is the discoverer of his inner desires, wishes, hopes and opportunities.

-In order to become a discoverer you need a dream.
+In order to become a discoverer you first of all need a dream.

 The more you discover your dream, analyzing every single aspect, the more you realize that you, yourself are the dream, were the dream and will continue to be the dream.